Nikita-Filonov/selenium_python/README.md

 docker-compose up
 ```

-As artifact of the auto tests running in the docker container
+As artifact of the auto tests run in the docker container
 you will get `allure-results` folder

 ## Create report